gdsbook/book/notebooks/10_clustering_and_regionalization.md

 say much about how attributes co-vary over space.
 To explore cross-attribute relationships, we need to consider the spatial correlation between variables.
 We will take our first dip in this direction exploring the bivariate correlation in the maps of covariates themselves.
-This would mean that we would be comparing each pair of chropleths to look for associations and differences.
+This would mean that we would be comparing each pair of choropleths to look for associations and differences.
 Given there are nine attributes, there are 36 pairs of maps that must be compared.